-- A. The power consumption level of lighting fixtures shall be determined on a "Spaceby-Space" method. - B. The power consumed by lighting fixtures within a "space type", shall not exceed a value determined by multiplying 65% times the value listed in ASHRAE 90.1-2007 "Lighting Power Densities (LPD) Using the Space-by-Space Method"-unless specifically noted otherwise below. - 1.
-Hallways shall not exceed an LPD rating of 0.3 w/sf - C. All light fixtures within a space type shall be included in this calculation, including wall washer, decorative, bulletin board, cove, task, special lighting and overhead light fixtures. - D. The "input Power" rating of the light fixture shall be used in this calculation. - E. For "screw-in" type lamps, the wattage used for the above calculation, shall be the highest wattage lamp made to fit in the fixture. - F. Deviations from this policy must be approved in writing by Facilities Management, Department of Operations and Maintenance.
+- A. The power consumption level of lighting fixtures shall be determined on a "Space-by-Space" method. - B. The power consumed by lighting fixtures within a "space type", shall not exceed a value determined by multiplying 65% times the value listed in ASHRAE 90.1-2007 "Lighting Power Densities (LPD) Using the Space-by-Space Method". - C. All light fixtures within a space type shall be included in this calculation, including wall washer, decorative, bulletin board, cove, task, special lighting and overhead light fixtures. - D. The "input Power" rating of the light fixture shall be used in this calculation. - E. For "screw-in" type lamps, the wattage used for the above calculation shall be the highest "UL rated" lamp wattage allowed in the fixture.